All designs, photo images and text on this site are copyrighted to Morningstar Studio, Winsted, CT.

 "There is something wonderful about putting one's hands into the soil to plant the seed, nurturing it until the blossoms form, then protecting them until they develop into natural canvases upon which to work my art, " she said.
 "Working with gourds is a combination of my art and heritage bound together in a spiritual journey with Mother Earth."

-Morningstar serves as an interpreter at the Institute for American Indian Studies, Washington, CT, where she has also lectured and given workshops.
+Morningstar has served as an interpreter at the Institute for American Indian Studies, Washington, CT, where she has also lectured and given workshops and now serves on the Board of Trustees.
 One of her gourd rattles is part of their permanent collection.
 Other permanent collections containing her work are the Chimney Point Museum (VT) and the Roger Williams University (RI).
 Many pieces are in private collections.

 "I have been drawing since I could hold a pencil," she said.
 "It is like breathing.
 It is just something I have to do."

 Her work has been shown at the Millbrook Gallery and Sculpture Garden (NH), the Artworks Gallery, (CT), McDaniels-Wiley Gallery, (CT), the Gallows Book Store and Gallery at Trinity College(CT) and the Bushnell Theater Gallery (CT).
 She was invited to participate in an invitational group show in Boxboro (MA) at the New England Native American Institute which hosted the show: "Walking Between Two Worlds."
-She currently shows her work at the Autumn Light Gallery in Avon, CT.
-In July, 2014, her book THE VISUAL LANGUAGE OF WABANAKI ART was released by History Press.
+She has shown her work at the Autumn Light Gallery in Avon, CT.
+In July, 2014, her book THE VISUAL LANGUAGE OF WABANAKI ART was released by History Press, now Acadia Press.

 Affiliations include the Institute for American Indian Studies, (CT), the American Gourd Society, the Northwest Connecticut Arts Council, and the Connecticut Commission on the Arts and the French Genealogy Library (CT).
-She is currently serving on the Vermont Abenaki Artists Association Committee.
+She was a founding member of the Vermont Abenaki Artists Association Committee.

 "Although I am continuously walking between two worlds, I consider myself fortunate for having found a balance between my ancestral cultures."